nfreear/nfreear.github.io/_posts/2015-10-02-open-media-player-jisc-challenge.md

 [![Vote!
 Jisc][jisc-icon]][jisc]

 Today we entered our idea in Jisc's Accessible by Design competition.
-I've got some innovations I'd like us to pursue, and Jisc's competition seems like a great vehicle.
+We've got some innovations we'd like us to pursue, and Jisc's competition seems like a great vehicle.

+[video-yt][]

 We're looking at two features.
-The first is interactive synchronized transcripts.
+The first is _interactive synchronized transcripts_.
 This should be of benefit to those with hearing impairments, and a general audience.
 In an e-learning context, interactive transcripts may be of benefit to anyone who is time-poor, and quickly wants to recap specific parts of a online lecture or talk.
 User's will be able to do a text search and jump to that point in the audio and video.
 The current word or phrase will also be highlighted as the media is played.

-The second is audio description (AD), sometimes called described video.
-This is important for the blind and visually impaired.
+The second is _audio description_ (AD), sometimes called _described video_.
+This is
+important for the blind and visually impaired.
 Its fairly established on TV, but not at all common on the Web (only the BBC in the UK I think).
 I envisage using a separate audio track for the descriptions --